gstoyano/target-dev.en/help/dev/implement/server-side/sdk-guides/on-device-decisioning/execute-ab-tests-with-feature-flags.md

 1. Implement code to execute A/B tests with feature flags
 1. Activate your A/B test with feature flags

+>[!NOTE]
+>
-**NOTE**: Suppose you want to determine whether your fall-themed redesign of your homepage would be received well by your users.
+>Suppose you want to determine whether your fall-themed redesign of your homepage would be received well by your users.
 You decide to test it by running an A/B experiment in Adobe Target.
 You also want to make sure the experiment is delivered with great performance so that a negative or slow user experience does not skew the results.

 ## Enable On-Device Decisioning for your organization